-At December 31, 2020, the Company had utilized \$828 of its loan facility for letters of credit, had \$130,000 outstanding under its revolving term loan facility, leaving \$159,172 in available credit, subject to a monthly borrowing base, as determined using the previous month's results, which at December 31, 2020, resulted in liquidity of \$80,359.
+At December 31, 2021, the Company had utilized \$927 of its loan facility for letters of credit, had \$190,000 outstanding under its revolving term loan facility, and \$1,351 of bank overdraft.
+The Company's credit facilities are subject to a monthly borrowing base, which at December 31, 2021 was \$217,065 prior to the amendment increasing the eligible PP&E percentage to 35 percent.
 Under the terms of the amended credit facility agreement, the Company must maintain a minimum liquidity amount of \$15,000 during the Covenant Relief Period.

-See note 15 for further details on the covenants in respect of the Company's long-term debt.
+See note 14 for further details on the covenants in respect of the Company's long-term debt.